bigspotteddog/XbrlParser/README.md

 How to convert a xBRL-XML file to xBRL-JSON (via URL): https://youtu.be/kr9j4f1-GCY;

-How to use XBRL-JSON docs in MongoDB (a NoSQL database: https://mongodb.com): https://youtu.be/puP_oZgJQo0
+How to use XBRL-JSON docs in MongoDB (a NoSQL database): https://youtu.be/puP_oZgJQo0

 To access the web app: https://xbrlframework.herokuapp.com;